Elisa Silva, RA, LEED AP, FAAR

 Office: Architecture Building, S-110

 Elisa Silva is director and founder of Enlace Arquitectura 2007 and Enlace Foundation 2017, established in Caracas, Venezuela.
-Projects focus on raising awareness of spatial inequality and the urban environment through public space, the integration of informal settlements and community engagement in rural landscapes.
-Public space interventions in informal settlements through didactic and participatory methodologies are central to the firm´s practice and were awarded in the XX Architecture and Urbanism Biennial in Valparaiso, Chile 2017.
-Other recognitions include winners of the VIII Ibero-American Biennale of Architecture and Urbanism for the Sabana Grande Pavement Project in Caracas, Venezuela 2012, the XI National Architecture Bienal Award for Ecoparque Maracay 2014, the Walk 21 Award for Puerto Encantado Higuerote Venezuela 2015, the X Salon Malausena Publication and Urban Design Awards 2016, and winners of several design competitions.
+Work focuses on raising awareness of spatial inequality in the urban environment through public space interventions, the integration of informal settlements and community engagement in rural landscapes.
+Projects include the program Integration Process Caracas, a cultural/educational initiative that creates opportunities for larger audiences to question negative stigmas associated with informal settlement communities.
+Part of this experience will be presented at the 17th Architecture Biennial in Venice 2020.
+The Church San Juan María Vianney in Media Legua, Venezuela was selected as a winning project at the XI Iberoamerican Architecture and Urban Design Biennial 2019.
+Participatory public space interventions in informal settlements were awarded in the XX Architecture and Urbanism Biennial in Valparaiso, Chile 2017.
+The Sabana Grande Pavement Project in Caracas, Venezuela 2012 was selected as winner of the VIII Ibero-American Biennale of Architecture and Urbanism, and Ecoparque Moravia received first prize in the XI National Architecture Biennial, 2014.
+Other recognitions include Walk 21 Award for Puerto Encantado Higuerote, Venezuela 2015; X Salon Malausena Publication and Urban Design Award in 2016; and first prize in several design competitions.